 Daisy seized her by the collar.
 Anticipating counter-measures with a heel to Dot’s ankle, she handily dropped her accuser to the floor.

 Mrs. Miller whispered, “Thought that one was gonna blow.”

 The sound carried.
 A profound and attentive silence had fallen over the patient lounge.
-Daisy put a hand to her mouth, her circling gaze sharpening from wild surmise to glower.
+Daisy put a hand to her mouth; her circling gaze sharpened from wild surmise to glower.

 “Henry!
 Did you see?”

 But the hand extended to Dot’s aid was not Henry’s.
 A moment earlier it had cast aside the tract its owner pretended to read.
 While the door was swinging shut, the man in the corner was leaping from his chair, nudging past Paulette…at the same time light-fingering away George’s fiancée.

 “Ma’am,” he said, “I’m with the Sentinel.
 You’ve had a terrible shock.”

 “Hey!
 Hold on a second!
 This is my story.
 You gimme that…”

 “Oh, it’s your story, sister.
 You don’t say.”
 The reporter, with a hip-shaking show of defiance, shoved Jeannette into his trouser band, then gave Paulette a challenging leer.
 “Public information is fair game, doll.”